Review and Compliance

 The Review and Compliance staff work with some 38 federal agencies, state agencies and governmental divisions, municipalities, regional authorities, and private property owners to provide technical review and assist those parties in complying with federal law and regulation, state statutes and, in select instances, with regional planning ordinances.

-As a service to state and local agencies conducting projects for which there is no federal nexus, the SHPO reviews projects for potential impacts to historic properties under the authority of state statutes.
+As a service to state and local agencies conducting projects for which there is no federal nexus, the SHPO reviews projects for potential effects to cultural resources under the authority of state statutes.